vitorm04/docs.pt-br/docs/standard/security/cryptographic-signatures.md

 }
 ```

-Este fragmento de código exibirá "`The signature is valid`" se a assinatura é válida e "`The signature is not valid`" se não for.
+Esse fragmento de código exibirá`The signature is valid`"" se a assinatura for válida e`The signature is not valid`"" se não for.

 ## <a name="see-also"></a>Consulte também